Real-Time Decision-Making Use Cases in the Retail Industry – Part 3

 Across both these use cases, we’re leveraging RTDM intelligence to drive existing programs and operations to yield better business outcomes.
 Satisfaction for customers is measured in many ways, with the most critical from a business standpoint: repeated profitable business.
 During periods of market uncertainty, demand fluctuates, and so does the cost of goods and services.
-Organizations must ensure they are able to handle constituents – customers for businesses, patients if we’re talking healthcare, students if we’re talking education, in a way that avoids unexpected cost or risk.
+Organizations must ensure they can handle constituents – customers for businesses, patients if we’re talking healthcare, and students if we’re talking education, in a way that avoids unexpected costs or risk.
 In other words, profitability must be maintained.
-Even if we’re talking non-profit, operational expenses must be covered for the mid- to long-term.
+Even if we’re talking non-profit, operational expenses must be covered for the mid-to-long term.
 In summary, the thing that needs to go right is the relationship on both sides – for the customer and the business.

 Balancing Customer Response and Risk